Connect with others who understand.

 Talk With Others Who Understand

-Have you noticed any health benefits from eating mushrooms to improve skin lesions, plaque psoriasis, or psoriatic arthritis?
-How do your food choices seem to impact your skin condition?
-Post your suggestions in the comments below, or start a conversation on MyPsoriasisTeam.
+Have you noticed any health benefits from eating mushrooms to improve skin lesions, plaque psoriasis, psoriatic arthritis, or any other skin condition?
+Let others know in the comments below.

 A MyPsoriasisTeam Member